socialkandy/cli-media-cleanup/README.md

 ### wp media cleanup

-Cleanup all invalid attachments and files.
+Clean all invalid attachments and files from your site.

 ~~~
 wp media cleanup [--dry-run] [--files-only] [--attachments-only]
 ~~~

-Scans wp-uploads folder and find any reference for attachments in database and vice-versa.
+Analyzes all files in your `wp-uploads` folder looking for references in attachments metadata.
+And it also checks if all attachments files exists.

 **OPTIONS**